 Today we are diving into a detailed look at what living an ‘extraordinary’ life looks like on the day-to-day.
-The majority of your life — and ours — is spent in mundane daily activities.
+The majority of your life — and ours — is spent in daily activities that can be mundane.
 Dishes, laundry, errands.

 Even with a travel lifestyle like ours, we spend most of our time sitting in a vehicle on a road trip or waiting in an airport.
 How do you make the ordinary, routine, ‘boring’ daily interactions more meaningful and purpose-filled?